diskoverdata/diskover-docs/source_files/dev_plugins.md

 $fullpath = translate_path($fullpath, $path_translations);
 ```

-To learn more about using and configuring web plugins, see File Actions in the [config and admin guide](https://docs.diskoverdata.com/diskover_configuration_and_administration_guide/#diskover-web-plugins-file-actions).
+To learn more about using and configuring web plugins, please refer to the [File Actions section of the Configuration and Administration Guide](https://docs.diskoverdata.com/diskover_configuration_and_administration_guide/#diskover-web-plugins-file-actions).